Jas-SinghFSU/hyprpanel-docs/docs/getting_started/installation.md

 ## Used for Tracking GPU Usage in your Dashboard (NVidia only)
 python
 python-gpustat

+## Only if a pywal hook from wallpaper changes applied through settings is desired
+pywal
 ```

 These dependencies can be installed on arch-based systems using **BOTH** of the following commands: